Entries must be received by July 1, 2021

 •The Nels Andrew Cleven Founder’s Paper Prize Awards: two undergraduate and two graduate awards of $400 each for superior papers submitted by student members of Phi Alpha Theta

 The essays should combine original historical research on significant subjects, based on source material and manuscripts if possible, with good English composition and superior style.

 PAPERS SHOULD NOT EXCEED 25 TYPEWRITTEN DOUBLE-SPACED PAGES IN LENGTH (excluding bibliography), and must be printed in single-sided format only.
-Entries received that do not comply with these guidelines will be disqualified.
+Entries that do not comply with these guidelines will be disqualified.
 Papers submitted for consideration should be organized in a form similar to articles published in The Historian with footnotes, spelling, and punctuation conforming as nearly as possible to the rules of A Manual of Style (10th ed.
-Chicago: University of Chicago Press 1937 or later).
+Chicago: University of Chicago Press, 1937, or later).
 A bibliography must be included with the submitted paper.
-Students should eliminate footers or headers bearing the student’s name from individual pages of the paper, but pages must be consecutively numbered.
+Students should eliminate footers or headers, bearing the student’s name from individual pages of the paper, but pages must be consecutively numbered.

-The title page of the paper must include: the applicant’s name, mailing address, phone number and email address, as well as the college/university, GRADUATE OR UNDERGRADUATE STATUS, and year at which s/he joined Phi Alpha Theta.
-All papers should be clearly marked as entries for the 2014 Phi Alpha Theta Paper Prize Award.
+The title page of the paper must include: the applicant’s name, mailing address, phone number and email address, as well as the college/university name, GRADUATE OR UNDERGRADUATE STATUS, and year which s/he joined Phi Alpha Theta.
+All papers should be clearly marked as entries for the 2021 Phi Alpha Theta Paper Prize Award.

 If suitable for publication, the winners may be offered the opportunity of having their articles published in a future issue of The Historian.

 •Submit five (5) hard copies of each manuscript